Adelle Onyango

 Adelle Onyango (born 5 February 1989) is a Kenyan radio presenter, social activist and media personality.
-She was selected as one of 2017's BBC100 Women and one of OkayAfrica's Top Women of 2018.
+She was selected as one of 2017's BBC 100 Women and one of OkayAfrica's Top Women of 2018.

 Early life and education

 Onyango is from Kenya, but she attended high school in Botswana.
 In 2008, she was raped by a stranger in Westlands, Nairobi.
 Onyango has since supported causes to support the victims of rape, such as founding the campaign No Means No. She studied journalism and psychology at United States International University Africa, where she specialised in public relations.
 She has always been interested in poetry, but felt there was not enough space for her and her fellow artists.
 In her final year at university she started an open mic night, where poets and musicians shared their work.
 While still at university Onyango was headhunted by Then One FM, a Kenyan radio station, and recruited to host their drive time radio programme.
 She lost her mother to breast cancer in 2012, which has motivated Onyango to becoming involved with campaigns to promote awareness and treatments.